Zynorthis/Zynorthis.github.io/README.md

-# <span style="color:lightblue"> Zynorthis.github.io
+# <span style="color:lightblue"> [Portfolio Site](https://Zynorthis.github.io)

 My personal software development portfolio website.
-The website was created using HTML and CSS with added technologies such as [Google Fonts](https://fonts.google.com/) and [Font Awesome](https://fontawesome.com/).
+The website was created with the challenge of using HTML and CSS only in mind.
+No JavaScript and bootstrap (for its use of JavaScript and JQuery).
+CSS grid along with added technologies such as [Google Fonts](https://fonts.google.com/) and [Font Awesome](https://fontawesome.com/) were used to give the site a very responsive design.

 <hr/>